Oatmeal

 “Don’t tell me,” laughed Daddy Bear.
 “These little guys are for our oatmeal!”

-“I guess they heard the ghost too,” said Paul.
+“I guess they heard the ghost too,” laughed Paul.

 Moral of this Story: